TommyIsNotHere/RedParrot/README.md

-# 🦜RedParrot: Accelerating NL-to-DSL for Business Analytics via Query Semantic Caching
+# RedParrot: Accelerating NL-to-DSL for Business Analytics via Query Semantic Caching

 This repository contains the code and datasets for the paper "RedParrot: Accelerating NL-to-DSL for Business Analytics via Query Semantic Caching".